sourcegraph/handbook/content/departments/technical-success/ce/index.md

 - iARR
 - Technical Closure of Trials

+### iARR

-As the pre-sales technical leader, CEs play an important part in the incremental annual recurring revenue that we achieve.
-This dimension looks at the number of new customers acquired, net number of opportunities successfully closed, and number of products sold.
+As the pre-sales technical leader, CEs play an integral role in closing incremental annual recurring revenue.
+This dimension looks at the number of new customers acquired, net number of opportunities successfully closed, and number of products sold whether on a net new prospect or within a new team at an existing customer.

+### Technical Closure of Trials

-Similarly, during the sales cycle CE's typically lead a customer through a technical validation (trials).
+During the sales cycle CE's typically lead a customer through a technical validation (trials).
 A primary measure of success is the technical closure of a trial, which we refer to as achieving the technical win.
-For any deal that enters a trial, we expect the CE to lead the customer through a successful technical validation.
+For any deal that enters Stage 4 (technical validation), we expect the CE to lead the customer through a successful technical validation based on their stated needs and evaluation criteria.

 ## Team Reference Resources